Help children learn to climb small boulders and scramble around on large rocks with this guide to bouldering with kids.

 - 11 Awesome Benefits of Rock Climbing – And 1 very Important One from Transcend Your Limits

-Get Outside & Connect Activity Week #30 – Go Bouldering
+Get Outside & Connect Activity: Go Bouldering

-Look at my almost 3 year old scrambler go!
+Look at my almost 3-year-old scrambler go!
 I have to admit I was a proud mama. 🙂

 Benefits of Risky Play